-Cytovia focuses on harnessing the innate immune system by developing complementary and disruptive NK-cell and NK-engager antibody platforms.
-We are developing three types of iPSC-derived Natural Killer cells: unedited iNK cells, TALEN® gene-edited iNK cells with improved function and persistence, and TALEN® gene-edited iNK cells with chimeric antigen receptors (CAR-iNKs) to improve tumor-specific targeting.
-The second complementary cornerstone technology is a quadrivalent multispecific antibody platform designed to engage natural killer cells by targeting NKp46 using a proprietary Flex-NK™ technology.
+Cytovia focuses on harnessing the innate immune system by developing complementary and disruptive Flex-NK™ bispecific antibody and iPSC-derived, TALEN® gene-edited NK-cell platforms.
+FLEX-NK™ bispecific antibodies are built on a quadrivalent multifunctional antibody platform designed to engage natural killer cells by targeting NKp46 using Cytovia's proprietary Flex-NK™ technology.
+The company is also developing three types of iPSC-derived NK (or iNK) cells: unedited iNK cells, TALEN® gene-edited iNK cells with improved function and persistence, and TALEN® gene-edited iNK cells with chimeric antigen receptors (CAR-iNKs) to improve tumor-specific targeting.

-These two technology platforms are being used to develop treatment of patients with solid tumors such as hepatocellular carcinoma (HCC) and glioblastoma as well as hematological malignancies such as refractory multiple myeloma.
-Clinical studies are expected to initiate in 2022.
+These two technology platforms are being used to develop treatment of patients with solid tumors such as hepatocellular carcinoma (HCC) and glioblastoma as well as hematological malignancies such as relapsed multiple myeloma.
+Clinical studies are expected to initiate in 2023.